Urinary Tract Infection (UTI) Treatment in Athens, GA

 - Avoid feminine products that may irritate the urinary system or genital area

-If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact The Urology Clinic today at (706) 543-2718.
+If you think you are experiencing symptoms of a urinary tract infection, have any additional questions on prevention, or are frustrated by reoccurring UTIs, contact The Urology Clinic today at (706) 543-2718.
+You can also request an appointment with urologist David C. Allen, MD in Athens, GA through our secure online form.
+Dr. Allen helps patients from Watkinsville, Danielsville, Jefferson, Winder, and the surrounding area with UTI treatment.